 It’s also something we do when training for a rescue course, but here you need to get in the mindset on an everyday dive trip.

 As you dive, ask yourself from time to time, how am I feeling?
 Are you overexerting yourself?
 Tense?
 Or are you relaxed and happy?

 Do the same for your team.
 Occasionally scan the team for signs of fatigue, stress, or equipment problems.
 And before checking your air levels on your manometer or the bearing on your compass, try to guesstimate what the answer will be.

-Over time, this will help train your sense of air consumption and sense of direction, so you’ll become better and better at sensing it.
-Rather than having to check it all the time (do check it, though, situational awareness is not an excuse for sloppiness).
+Over time, this will help train your discipline, improving your air consumption and your sense of direction, making your a better diver.
+Rather than reminding yourself to check it all the time your increased situational awareness will become second nature.

-Get to know your dive spots and how they behave in various conditions.
-Maybe your favorite dive spot has a tendency to bad visibility after a few days of rain?
-Or maybe there’s a specific point where the current tends to be particularly bad?
+Get to know your dive spots and the changing conditions.
+Maybe your favorite dive spot has a tendency for bad visibility after a few days of rain?
+Or maybe there’s a specific time when the current tends to be particularly bad?
 And watch for marine life behavior.

-If, as you’re turning a corner, you notice a number of fish all hovering in the water ahead, fronts pointing the same way.
-Then there’s a very good likelihood that there’s a strong current coming from the direction they’re facing.
+As you’re rounding a corner, for example, and you notice a large group of stationary fish hovering in the water ahead, all facing the same direction, there’s likely a strong current coming from that direction.
+Recognizing signs limits surprises and maximizes fun.

 These little indicators can be extremely helpful, but they require you to take note over a period of time to really use them.

-They can also help you spot rare wildlife.
-Typically, marine life acts different, more erratic and nervous, when there are large predators like sharks around.
-Spotting this behavior can help you spot a shark sighting before anyone else, making you king of the dive boat.
+Heightened situational awareness can also help you spot rare wildlife.
+Typically, marine life acts differently, more erratic and nervous, when there are large predators like sharks around.
+Spotting this behavior can help you spot a shark before anyone else, making you the king or queen of the dive boat.